LucDupAtGitHub/PDBP/README.md

 }
 ```

 Now that we are concrete about *what* we are reading (a `BigInt`), is natural to define an alias `readingInt` for the generic name `reading` of the reading capability of our program.
-The fact that, for `activeIntReadingFromConsoleProgram` (where we were concrete about *how* we are reading), `readingInt` makes use of `implicit` functions is an implementation detail (in many ways, a very important one) but we do not reflect that in the name (as we did with the name `implicitIntReadFromConsole` in `activeIntReadingFromConsoleProgram`).
+The fact that, for `activeIntReadingFromConsoleProgram` (where we were concrete about *how* we are reading), `readingInt` uses `implicit` functions is an implementation detail (in many ways, a very important one) but we do not reflect that in the name (as we did with the name `implicitIntReadFromConsole` in `activeIntReadingFromConsoleProgram`).

 ### `FactorialMultipliedByIntReadFromConsoleMain` using `activeIntReadingFromConsoleProgram`